lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 There are different ways for P to acquire an authentication credential CRED of another peer.
 For example, CRED can be supplied to P out-of-band by a trusted provider.

-Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This relies on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of I-D.ietf-lake-edhoc}}).
+Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This relies on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of RFC9528}}).

 Also during the EDHOC execution, an External Authorization Data (EAD) field might include an EAD item that specifies CRED by value or reference.
 This is the case, e.g., for the EAD item defined in {{I-D.ietf-ace-edhoc-oscore-profile}}, which is used in the EAD_3 field of EDHOC message_3 and transports (a reference to) an Access Token that in turn specifies CRED_I by value or by reference.